-Pursuant to Article 9, it is a Management Right to establish and change the starting and ending times and the number of hours and shifts to be worked.
-Individual work schedules may be flexed (hour for hour) by personnel upon request by the employee and mutual agreement between employee and supervisor.
+Pursuant to Article 9, it is a Management Right to establish and change the starting and ending times.
+Individual work schedules may be flexed (hour for hour) by personnel assigned to specialty units, upon request by the employee and mutual agreement between employee and supervisor.
 Flexing of time must occur only within a single work week.
+Uniform Services (group) shift schedules shall not be changed without the City providing thirty (30) calendar days of advanced notice to the Union of the change.